supratiksarkaremp22/ShopingCart/README.md

 # E-Commerce

-- No frameworks used.
-Only Python 3 ( terminal application )
+- Only Python 3 ( terminal application )

 ## Simple E-Commerce application with the following features: